mozilla-services/merino/docs/ops.md

   Remote Settings providers if not specified in the provider config.
 Example:
   "quicksuggest".

+- `remote_settings.cron_interval_sec`
+  (`MERINO__REMOTE_SETTINGS__CRON_INTERVAL_SEC`) - The interval of the Remote Settings cron job (in seconds).
+Following tasks are done in this cron job:
+  - Resync with Remote Settings if needed.
+The resync interval is configured separately by the provider.
+Note that this interval should be set smaller than `resync_interval_sec` of the Remote Settings leaf provider.
+  - Retry if the regular resync fails.

 ### Location

 Configuration for determining the location of users.